 As stated in the ERP, the Health & Safety Department and the Environmental Department coordinate to update the ERP as needed.
-WMMI personnel indicated that the ERP is reviewed annually and revised as warranted, as a component of its Hazardous Materials Business Plan.
+WMMI personnel indicated that the ERP is reviewed annually and revised as warranted, as a component of the Hazardous Materials Business Plan.
 Additionally, in accordance with the New Gold "Crisis Management Plan", the Crisis Coordinators are responsible for ensuring that the "Crisis Management Plan" and the ERP are reviewed annually and revised as necessary.
-The ERP was initially developed in December 2007.
-Subsequent updates, as indicated on the ERP cover page, occurred in February 2013, October 2013, February 2014, August 2014, September 2014, and most recently in November 2014.
-New Gold last revised the "Crisis Management Plan" in October 2013 and updated corporate team members in May 2014.
+The ERP was initially developed in December 2007 with the most recent update occurring in February 2017.
+New Gold last revised the "Crisis Management Plan" in November 2017.